 As we explain in this guide, the terminology, job titles and specific roles of account managers or project managers in MedComms agencies can vary, but effective account management is always critical.
 This new guide helps explain how that happens in practice and provides you with an understanding of both the challenges and the rewards that come from a career in MedComms.
 We believe reading this guide will give you the edge to getting that first job.

-This issue includes seven personal profiles written by current specialists in leading MedComms agencies, describing their personal journeys in to MedComms and the day-to-day work they now do, and an up-to-date directory of agency contacts.
+This issue includes nine personal profiles written by current specialists in leading MedComms agencies, describing their personal journeys in to MedComms and the day-to-day work they now do, and an up-to-date directory of agency contacts.

 From academic to medical writer: a guide to getting started in medical communications

-By Dr Annick Moon, 10th edition published March 2018
+By Dr Annick Moon, 10th edition published March 2018 [Download your copy]

 This guide focuses on medical writing careers in medical communications, in particular in MedComms agencies.
 The MedComms industry provides consultancy services to pharmaceutical companies, and the role of the medical writer is to use science and language to deliver these services successfully, while working to the highest ethical standards and adhering to industry regulations and guidelines.